 \section{Introduction}

 Large language models (LLMs) have made remarkable progress toward generating coherent text in a wide variety of tasks and domains to support writing assistance \cite{du-etal-2022-read, mallinson-etal-2022-edit5, schick2023peer}, such as grammatical error correction \cite{wu2023chatgpt}, text simplification \cite{tajner_Sheang_Saggion_2022}, paraphrasing \cite{Chowdhury_Zhuang_Wang_2022}, and style transfer \cite{reif-etal-2022-recipe}.
 One of the emergent abilities of LLMs is the capability to generalize to unseen tasks by following new or composed instructions.
-Instruction-tuning, where LLMs are fine-tuned on a collection of tasks phrased as instructions, makes the models more adept at interpreting and following instructions, reducing the need for few-shot exemplars \cite{sanh2022multitask, NEURIPS2022_b1efde53, wei2022finetuned, chung2022scaling}
+Instruction-tuning, where LLMs are fine-tuned on a collection of tasks phrased as instructions, makes the models more adept at interpreting and following instructions, reducing the need for few-shot exemplars \cite{sanh2022multitask, NEURIPS2022_b1efde53, wei2022finetuned, chung2022scaling}.

-We aim to improve the capabilities of instruction-tuned models for text editing by leveraging instruction-tuning from diverse tasks of text editing benchmarks.
-Text editing is a complex and challenging task because human writers cannot simultaneously grasp multiple demands and constraints of the task while producing well-written texts \cite{flower1980dynamics, collins1980framework, vaughan-mcdonald-1986-model}.
-Therefore, human writers tend to iterate and revise their work multiple times to reduce the number of considerations at each turn.
-As this process can be restrictive and open-ended, it poses a challenge for text editing systems that power intelligent writing assistants.
+Text editing is a complex task because human writers cannot simultaneously grasp multiple demands and constraints of the task and tend to iterate and revise their work multiple times \cite{flower1980dynamics, collins1980framework, vaughan-mcdonald-1986-model}.
+This poses a significant challenge for intelligent writing assistants.

 In this work, we aim to improve the capabilities of instruction-tuned models for text editing by leveraging instruction-tuning from diverse tasks of text editing benchmarks.
 While multiple previous works have attempted to develop general-purpose text editing models using LLMs, they are either not trained with instruction-tuning \cite{du-etal-2022-understanding, kim-etal-2022-improving}, trained on much smaller models or not trained on task-specific datasets \cite{mallinson-etal-2022-edit5, schick2023peer}, or are not publicly available \cite{schick2023peer}, which limits their effectiveness, performance, or usability.

 We introduce \methodnosp, a text editing system designed to provide writing assistance with a natural language interface.
 A user can employ \method by providing natural language instructions such as "\textit{Paraphrase the sentence}" or "\textit{Fix the grammar}".
 Our experiments demonstrate that fine-tuning instructions for specific tasks is more effective than multi-task learning and general-purpose instruction tuning.
 We conjecture that task-specific instructions increase the density of the instruction space, reinforcing the complementary effects of multiple tasks and facilitating their generalization to composite and new text editing tasks, as shown in Fig. \ref{fig:genera-vs-task-IT}.